sanderfrenken/MoreSpriteKit/README.md

 All sources are written in Swift.

+## Example usage

+For examples using MoreSpriteKit, please refer to the demo project [MoreSpriteKitDemo](https://github.com/sanderfrenken/MoreSpriteKitDemo)

 ### MSKAnimatedLabel

 SKNode that draws specified text over multiple lines, separated per newLine character.